1. A way for end-users to signup (email & password is sufficient)

 As we can see, you don’t need to achieve the text chat feature.
 Therefore, we turn all of the options that are related to the text chat feature.

-- Step 7: We configure the Voice and Video Calling/Conferencing section like this.
+Configure the Voice and Video Calling/Conferencing like this

 As we can see, we just need to show the list of users, we do not need to have the text chat feature.
 Therefore, we will hide the chats section, and the groups section.